HVAC Training Program

 Students enrolled in our HVAC Training Program at Dorsey Schools will study maintenance, inspection, troubleshooting and the repair of related equipment.
 What does HVAC mean?
 HVAC stands for Heating Ventilation and Air Conditioning.
-In this comprehensive program, which provides the opportunity to learn through class work and an externship, students will gain knowledge of the practicalities and technicalities of HVAC systems.
+In this comprehensive program, which provides the opportunity to learn through class work and an externship, students can gain knowledge of the practicalities and technicalities of cooling and heating systems.

-The curriculum at the HVAC Systems Technician Program at Dorsey Schools includes basic workplace skills and the HVAC basics, including electricity, home heating systems, refrigeration, central heat and air units, as well as residential and commercial systems.
+The curriculum covers workplace skills and the HVAC basics, including electricity, home heating systems, refrigeration, central heat and air units, as well as residential and commercial systems.
 Additionally, blueprinting, system design, and the now topical environmentally-friendly practices of weatherization and sustainability are taught.
 Students prepare for EPA Universal Certification.
 No prior experience in this field is required to enroll in our HVAC training program, just the desire to learn.

 - A hands-on approach to instruction and learning in the classroom.

-- Fundamental education in HVAC, electricity, refrigeration, and residential and commercial systems.
+- Fundamental education in HVAC basics, electricity, refrigeration, and residential and commercial systems.

 - During the course of the program, students will challenge the EPA Section 608 Type 2 Certification exam, which is generally required to work in the heating, ventilation, and air conditioning industry.
 Dorsey Schools will pay the cost one time for students in this program to challenge this certification exam, contingent upon the student meeting Dorsey Schools exam preparation requirements.